Margaret McCann

 15 Mar. – 15 Apr.
 2026

-Margaret McCann has had solo exhibitions at Jannone Disegni di Architettura in Milan, The Painting Center in New York, and Artemesia in Chicago.
-Reviews of her work have been included in La Repubblica, Corriere della Sera, the LA Times, and Huffington Post.
-McCann studied at Yale U., Washington U. in St. Louis, and the NY Studio School, and her awards include a Fulbright, Ingram-Merrill, Blanche E. Colman, and NH State grants; and artist residencies at Ragdale, Millay, AAIRome, and Cité des Arts in Paris.
+McCann studied at Yale University, Washington University in St. Louis, and the New York Studio School.
+Her awards include a Fulbright, Ingram-Merrill, Blanche E. Colman, and New Hampshire state grants.
+She was artist residencies at Ragdale, Millay, AAIRome, and Cité des Arts in Paris.

 The Art Students League of New York was founded in 1875 by a group of art students who hoped to escape the Academy by founding a member-run art school designed for and run by independent artists.
 For nearly 150 years, the Art Students League of New York has been a haven for countless artists, who use the freedom it affords them to explore diverse artistic practices, methodologies, and mediums while developing a mastery of traditional techniques.